Between Two Worlds (2021 film)

 Between Two Worlds (Ouistreham) is a 2021 French drama film directed by Emmanuel Carrère, loosely based on Florence Aubenas's 2010 autobiographical book The Night Cleaner.
-The film stars Juliette Binoche.
-The film had its world premiere as the opening film of the Directors' Fortnight section at the 2021 Cannes Film Festival on 7 July 2021.
+Starring Juliette Binoche, it had its world premiere as the opening film of the Directors' Fortnight section at the 2021 Cannes Film Festival on 7 July 2021.

 Premise

 Parisian journalist Marianne Winckler goes undercover in the world of temporary and precarious work, applying to work a series of menial jobs including a position as a cleaning lady aboard a ferry service between Ouistreham and Portsmouth.

 Cast

 Release

 Between Two Worlds was selected to be screened as the opening film in the Directors' Fortnight section at the 2021 Cannes Film Festival.
 It had its world premiere at Cannes on 7 July 2021.
 It was theatrically released by Memento Distribution in France on 12 January 2022.

+The film was released in the United States by Cohen Media Group on 11 August 2023.

 Reception

 Box office

-Between Two Worlds grossed $0 in North America, and $3.1 million in France for a worldwide total of $3.8 million.
+Between Two Worlds grossed $3.1 million in France for a worldwide total of $3.9 million.